Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux: Lattice Hamiltonians in Commensurate Magnetic Flux

 It is possible to define a many-body Chern number of the ground state $\ket{\Psi(\theta_x, \theta_y)}$ with the Berry connection $\vec A = \ci \braket{\Psi(\theta_x, \theta_y)|\vec{\nabla}_{\vec{\theta}}|\Psi(\theta_x, \theta_y)}$), which is related to the Hall-conductivity by Laughlin's gauge invariance argument~\cite{Niu}.
 This Chern number is also well defined upon adding arbitrary interactions to the Hamiltonian as long as an energy gap separates the ground state manifold from excitations for all twist angles.
 A natural question that arises is whether it is possible to generalize Eq.~(\ref{Eq:universal_relation}) to many-body systems.
 In the context of the generalized LSM theorem it can be shown that~\cite{Lu, Mat, Avr}

 with the many-body Chern number $C_{\text{many-body}}$.
 This holds provided that a given twist angle combination $(\theta_x, \theta_y)$ is mapped to $q$ different twist angles under translation and the system has a unique ground state for each $\vec \theta$ (see Appendix~\ref{App:zero_appendix}).
 In the following we will refer to Eq.~(\ref{Eq:universal_relations_many_body}) as the LSM-type theorem.
 Clusters, where the LSM-type theorem strictly holds are those where the Hamiltonian $\hat{H}(\theta_x, \theta_y)$ is transformed into $q$ different $\hat{H}(\theta_x', \theta_y')$ under translation.
-We will call these clusters LSM-clusters.
-On the other hand, if the Hamiltonian is left invariant under translation, we will speak of a non-LSM cluster.
-Naturally, every cluster containing $c_x q \times c_y q$ lattice sites ($c_x, c_y \in \mathbb{N}$) is a non-LSM cluster as a consequence of Eq.~(\ref{Eq.many-body_magn_trans_algebra}), but can be made into a LSM cluster by adding one row either in $\vec{x}$- or $\vec{y}$-direction.
+We will call these clusters LSM clusters.
+On the other hand, if translation maps $\vec{\theta}$ onto itself so that the Hamiltonian commutes with the translation operator, we will speak of a non-LSM cluster.
+Naturally, every cluster containing $c_x q \times c_y q$ lattice sites ($c_x, c_y \in \mathbb{N}$) is a non-LSM cluster as a consequence of Eq.~(\ref{Eq.many-body_magn_trans_algebra}), but can be made into an LSM cluster by adding one row either in $\vec{x}$- or $\vec{y}$-direction.
+For example, for $\varphi = 1/2$ the cluster displayed in Fig.~\ref{fig:lattice_twisted_boundaries} with $N_x = 4$ and $N_y = 5$ would be an LSM cluster, but it could be changed into a non-LSM cluster by either adding or removing one row in $\vec{y}$-direction.
 It is important to realize that Eq.~(\ref{Eq:universal_relations_many_body}) cannot be proven for non-LSM clusters, even though it is to be expected that observables such as the Hall conductivity should not change in a significant way by adding a single row in $\vec{x}$- or $\vec{y}$-direction when approaching the thermodynamic limit.

 Interaction terms, such as nearest-neighbor or long-range Coulomb interaction, do not affect the translation invariance of the Hamiltonian.
 Therefore, one may not anticipate interaction-driven topological phase transitions from a non-trivial Chern insulating to a trivial insulating phase because of the LSM-type theorem Eq.~(\ref{Eq:universal_relations_many_body}).
 On the other hand, sufficiently large Coulomb interaction is expected to induce localized charge ordered phases such as Wigner-crystal or CDW states~\cite{Kup, Pan, Var} that have zero Hall conductivity.
 In Sec.~\ref{sec:second_section} and~\ref{sec:third_section} we will provide numerical evidence for the intuitive claim that long-range interaction drives the system into a topologically trivial CDW state, before rigorously discussing in Sec.~\ref{sec:fourth_section} how SSB of translation invariance leads to a breakdown of the constraint on the Hall conductivity given by the LSM-type theorem.